jacobkap/crimebythenumbers/docs/pdf-scraping.md

 First we need to get the links of each PDF to download.
 Since links are simply a special type of text on the page, we can use a similar method to webscraping movie data to get all of the links.

-Again we start with using `read_html()` to read in the page to R and we will save that in an object called "links" since that is what we want to end up with.
+Again we start with using `read_html()` to read in the page to R and we will save that in an object called *links* since that is what we want to end up with.

 ```r